felleg/felleg.gitlab.io-backup/content/posts/20220423-Millionaire-Age.md

 by the magic of compounding interest.

 Here's an interesting question: how long does it take to become a millionaire?
-That's a tricky question to evaluate, given the magic properties of compounding interest.
+That's a tricky thing to evaluate, given the magic properties of compounding interest.
 Indeed, you might become a millionaire sooner than you think (just like Scotia Bank's slogan says).
-This question can be answered with three simple questions:
+This question can be divded in three sub-questions:

 - At what age have you started investing?
 - How much money can you reliably save per year?